binarymash/vs-codesnippets/bddfy/README.md

 ### bddfy

-Creates an empty test scenario definition, including Given, When and Then step definitions.
+Creates an empty test scenario definition, including `Given`, `When` and `Then` step definitions.
 You'll want to use this each time you create a new test.

 ```csharp
 public void ShouldBehaveInACertainWay()